shapely/shapely/docs/geometry.rst

 ========

 Shapely geometry classes, such as ``shapely.Point``, are the central data types in Shapely.
-Each geometry class extends ``shapely.geometry.base.BaseGeometry``, which is a container of the underlying GEOS geometry object, to provide geometry type-specific attributes and behavior.
-The ``BaseGeometry`` object keeps track of the underlying GEOS geometry and lets the python garbage collector free its memory when it is not used anymore.
+Each geometry class extends the ``shapely.Geometry`` base class, which is a container of the underlying GEOS geometry object, to provide geometry type-specific attributes and behavior.
+The ``Geometry`` object keeps track of the underlying GEOS geometry and lets the python garbage collector free its memory when it is not used anymore.